Slider0007/test-release/README.md

 - [ESPtool (command-line tool)](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/index.html)

 See [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/) for more information.<br>
-Note: Installation using web installer is not supported by this fork repo.
+Note: Installation using web installer is not supported by this forked repo.

 ### 4. Install SD Card Content
 The SD card can be setup using the device's local WLAN hotspot after the MCU firmware got successfully installed  (`AI-on-the-edge-device__remote-setup__*.zip`).
 See the